Home biogas cheat sheet downloads banner ad.

 In the UK biogas is produced using all the various methods (read our main answer), but in the UK most of it is produced commercially in large anaerobic digestion plants.
 Very little biogas is made in home biogas plants.

-“How is biogas produced on a large scale”
+By what method is biogas produced on a large scale?

 There are many examples of biogas production on a large scale on this website.
-It is in most instances done by using the anaerobic digestion process in large AD plants.
+It is in most instances done by using the mesophilic continuous stirred tank reactor (CSTR) anaerobic digestion process in large AD plants.

 Most biogas in Nepal is produced in relatively small, home or community, biogas plants.
 The type of biogas plant is usually a buried brick chamber design of plant suitable for manure, dung etc.